LSSU Scholarship Listings

 Daune Weiss Memorial Scholarship

-dweissThis scholarship was established to honor Daune Weiss, a prominent Gaylord businesswoman who was tragically killed in a plane crash in October 2000.
+This scholarship was established to honor Daune Weiss, a prominent Gaylord businesswoman who was tragically killed in a plane crash in October 2000.
 Just prior to her death, Daune was appointed to the LSSU Foundation Board of Directors.
 She was instrumental in establishing the Lake State Golf Classic that benefits both the Laker Club and the Fund for LSSU, and contributed greatly to its planning and success.
 This scholarship gives preference to students from Otsego and Mackinac counties majoring in Elementary/Secondary Education or Business who have at least 26 credits with a minimum 3.0 GPA.

 Donald A. Sedestrom Memorial Scholarship

-donald-and-roberta-sedestrom_webThis scholarship is established in memory of Donald Sedestrom, a Michigan public school teacher and certified counselor.
+This scholarship is established in memory of Donald Sedestrom, a Michigan public school teacher and certified counselor.
 Don was a proud 1949 graduate of the Sault Branch of Michigan College of Mining and Technology and a member of the LSSU Golden Graduate Society.
 He graduated with a bachelor’s in education from Central Michigan University in 1951 and earned his Master’s in counseling from Eastern Michigan University in 1965.
 A lifelong teacher and guidance counselor, he spent the bulk of his career at Livonia Churchill High School and Livonia Stevenson High School, and as a career counselor in private practice.
 He believed strongly in community service that his family estimates that he spent tens of thousands of hours volunteering in the service of others.

 Donald and Arlyce Ausdemore Scholarship

-sealThis scholarship was established in 2015 to provide financial assistance to a Sault Area High School student majoring in the Education or Fisheries & Wildlife program.
+This scholarship was established in 2015 to provide financial assistance to a Sault Area High School student majoring in the Education or Fisheries & Wildlife program.
 Don and Arlyce devoted their teaching careers to the Sault Area Public Schools.
 Originally from a Nebraska farming community, they moved to Sault Ste Marie and fell in love with the area and all it had to offer.
 They have one son, Brian, who graduated from Sault Area High School and Lake Superior State University.
 The Ausdemore’s understand the importance of a good education and the need to preserve the Sault Ste.
 Marie area for future generations.

 Dr. Louis and Mae Lukenda Scholarship

-lukenda_portraitDr.
-Lou Lukenda attended LSSU from 1948-1950 before completing the academic requirements for a doctor of dental surgery degree from University of Toronto.
+Dr. Lou Lukenda attended LSSU from 1948-1950 before completing the academic requirements for a doctor of dental surgery degree from University of Toronto.
 His fondness for LSSU always remained strong.
 He was the recipient of LSSU’s Outstanding Alumnus Award in 1983, and he served on the LSSU Foundation’s board of directors from 1987-2005.
 He received an LSSU honorary doctorate degree in 2007.
 In May 2001, when the Lou and Mae Lukenda Alumni House was established and dedicated, Dr. Lukenda remarked, “My central interests in life over the years…have been in education and health.”
-It is in this spirit that the Lukenda’s established this scholarship.
-Successful candidates must be a graduate of an Ontario, Canada high school with 26 LSSU credits and a minimum 3.0 GPA.
-Preference is given to students who are majoring in nursing, pre-medical, pre-dentistry, or elementary-secondary education programs.
+He and his wife, Mae, passed along the passion for those causes to their seven children; four of them are teachers and three work in health care.
+It is in this spirit that the Lukendas established this scholarship to benefit LSSU students.

 Engineering & Technology